-You may need to categorize it for all of your audiences according to topics per day.
+When we use this, we sometimes categorize the content for all the audiences according to topics per day.

-Each topic covers different niches; that may feed different audiences or different needs.
+Each topic covers different niches; that may feed different audiences and different needs.

 This brings us to the next section.

-As a social media consultant for startups and B2B, our posts are typically any of these 3 “I’s.”
-I call it as our building blocks.
+As a social media consultant for companies, our posts are typically any of these 3 “I’s.”

-The time, format, platform, and audience may vary but these components don’t.
+The time, frequency, format, platform, and audience may vary, but these content building blocks do not.